ICT4H/atomfeed/doc/event-driven.md

 Atom is a general-purpose format that can be extended to fit a particular domain.
 By using a well-understood general-purpose format as a basis, we can reuse tools infrastructure and semantics.
 The Atom syndication format was formalised in [RFC 4287](http://www.ietf.org/rfc/rfc4287).

-"Atom" can also sometimes refer to [AtomPub](https://tools.ietf.org/html/rfc5023), a protocol for editing and publishing web resources built on top of the Atom XML format, but this document is concerned only with consuming Atom content and not with editing feeds.

 Event-driven systems
 --------------------